Use the viewability best practices list below to learn about which areas you should address for better viewability results.

 - Content: Produce appealing content and page design that users want to consume and engage with.

-- Speed: Ensure page loads are fast and reliable, including ad rendering time.
-Use of asynchronous ad tags is recommended, and speed optimization tools such as Google Pagespeed can be used to analyze and optimize site performance.
+- Speed: Ensure that page loads are fast and reliable, including ad rendering time.
+Use of asynchronous ad code is recommended, and speed optimisation tools such as Google PageSpeed can be used to analyse and optimise site performance.

 Before making any ad placement decisions we suggest reviewing the Google Analytics screen resolution report to understand where your site’s page fold is most often located.
 To access the screen resolution report in Google Analytics: visit the Audience tab, expand the Technology category, click Browser & OS and then select Screen Resolution as the primary dimension.
 After understanding how your site is viewed, review the suggestions below to increase the opportunity of your ads becoming viewable.

 - Content: Offer engaging content on the first page and try to make as much of it viewable without scrolling (by using wider, shorter or content-rich page design).
 This will ensure that users have time to read, digest or interact with ATF content and ads.

 - Ad placement: Consider placing ads near the bottom of the screen (right above the fold).
 This placement has shown the highest viewability rates from our data.
 Ads placed just below the top navigation bar have a higher viewability rate than those placed at the very top of the page.
 At the same time, don’t forget about user experience.
 Too many ads above the fold will make your page appear cluttered and your visitors may leave the page too quickly.